NETWAYS/foreman-training/architecture/00_overview.md

 ****

 Foreman provides a really flexible architecture and many optional components.
-Only required component is the central Foreman installation, but depending on your needs it can manage every service required to fully automate the provisioning process.
-Basicly we have two kinds of additional components Smart proxies and Compute resources.
+The only required component is the central Foreman installation, but depending on your needs it can manage every service required to fully automate the provisioning process.
+Basically we have two kinds of additional components, Smart Proxies and Compute Resources.

 Image copyright by the Foreman project.